DataKit API¶

 and<field-list>

-are separated by a single space<field-list>
+are separated by a single space.<field-list>

 andtimestamp

-are separated by a single space- In the line protocol, if there is a
+are separated by a single space.- In the line protocol, if there is a

 #

-Here are some simple line protocol examples:
+The following are some simple examples of line protocols:

-# Normal example
+# Ordinary example

-# No timestamp example
+# Example without timestamp

-# All basic types included
+# Containing all basic types

 =